makkira/random-users/README.md

 ## Future Additions

 - Create tests for each component
-- Make data into "cards" where users can choose whether or not they want visualizations
+- Make data into "cards" where users can choose whether or not they want visualizations and which visualizations
 - Allow additional filtering
 - Allow users to add/remove what data they want seen with "checkbox" like system